gaurav-11018/Krypt-Web3-Dapp/README.md

 # Krypt-Web3-Dapp
-Send and Receive crypto with just a click.
+Send crypto to whoever you want with just a click.

-Work in progress..